What Are Semicolons? (with Examples)

 How Semicolons Are UsedHere is a quick overview on how semicolons are used:

-(1) Use semicolons in complex lists (i.e., when the list items themselves contain commas).
+(1) In complex lists (i.e., when the list items themselves contain commas).

 Semicolons can be used to outrank any commas which appear in list items.